Skip to main content Skip to footer

 • choose to disclose a disability after the course has started

-A Disability Advisor from your university can help with your DSAs application.
+A Disability Advisor from your university may assist you with your DSA application.

 After we’ve assessed your application, you need to contact an assessment centre for a study needs assessment.
 The assessment helps to determine: